patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicyMobileOtpWindow.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetFailure
+### GetStepSize

-`func (o *DeviceAuthenticationPolicyMobileOtpWindow) GetFailure() DeviceAuthenticationPolicyOfflineDeviceOtpFailure`
+`func (o *DeviceAuthenticationPolicyMobileOtpWindow) GetStepSize() DeviceAuthenticationPolicyMobileOtpWindowStepSize`

-GetFailure returns the Failure field if non-nil, zero value otherwise.
+GetStepSize returns the StepSize field if non-nil, zero value otherwise.

-### GetFailureOk
+### GetStepSizeOk

-`func (o *DeviceAuthenticationPolicyMobileOtpWindow) GetFailureOk() (*DeviceAuthenticationPolicyOfflineDeviceOtpFailure, bool)`
+`func (o *DeviceAuthenticationPolicyMobileOtpWindow) GetStepSizeOk() (*DeviceAuthenticationPolicyMobileOtpWindowStepSize, bool)`

-GetFailureOk returns a tuple with the Failure field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetStepSizeOk returns a tuple with the StepSize field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFailure
+### SetStepSize

-`func (o *DeviceAuthenticationPolicyMobileOtpWindow) SetFailure(v DeviceAuthenticationPolicyOfflineDeviceOtpFailure)`
+`func (o *DeviceAuthenticationPolicyMobileOtpWindow) SetStepSize(v DeviceAuthenticationPolicyMobileOtpWindowStepSize)`

-SetFailure sets Failure field to given value.
+SetStepSize sets StepSize field to given value.

-### HasFailure
+### HasStepSize

-`func (o *DeviceAuthenticationPolicyMobileOtpWindow) HasFailure() bool`
+`func (o *DeviceAuthenticationPolicyMobileOtpWindow) HasStepSize() bool`

-HasFailure returns a boolean if a field has been set.
+HasStepSize returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)